-(U.S. dollars in thousands) Year Ended December 31, 2022 Year Ended December 31, 2021 Net cash used in operating activities \$ (7,768) \$ (2,726) Net cash used in investing activities (4,034) (54) Net cash provided by financing activities 15,286 2,904 Net change in cash \$ 3,484 \$ 124
+(U.S. dollars in thousands) ar Ended ember 31, 2023 ear Ended cember 31, 2022 Net cash used in operating activities (including the effect of exchange rate changes on cash and cash equivalents and restricted cash) \$ (6,346) \$ (7,768) Net cash provided by (used in) investing activities 3,821 (4,034) Net cash provided by financing activities 3,761 15,286 Net change in cash \$ 1,236 \$ 3,484

-As of December 31, 2022, we had cash, cash equivalents, and restricted cash of \$4.3 million compared to \$0.8 million of cash, cash equivalents and restricted cash as of December 31, 2021.
+As of December 31, 2023, we had cash, cash equivalents, and restricted cash of \$5.5 million compared to \$4.3 million of cash, cash equivalents and restricted cash as of December 31, 2022.

-Cash used in operating activities amounted to \$7.8 million for the year ended December 31, 2022, compared to \$2.7 million for the year ended December 31, 2021.
-The increase in cash used in operating activities was mainly due to increase in operating expenses, as well as expenses associated with our IPO and from operating as a public company.
+Cash used in operating activities (including the effect of exchange rate changes on cash and cash equivalents and restricted cash) amounted to \$6.3 million for the year ended December 31, 2023, compared to \$7.8 million for the year ended December 31, 2022.
+The decrease in cash used in operating activities was mainly due to a decrease in trade receivables, which was partially offset by the increase in our operational loss.

-Net cash used in investing activities was \$4.0 million for the year ended December 31, 2022, compared to cash used in investing activities of \$0.1 million for the year ended December 31, 2021.
-The increase from the corresponding period was mainly due to change in short and long-term deposits, related to depositing cash into company interest bearing bank deposits in part due to increased collateral provided to our manufacturers.
+Net cash provided by investing activities was \$3.8 million for the year ended December 31, 2023, compared to cash used in investing activities of \$4.0 million for the year ended December 31, 2022.
+The increase in cash used in investing activities was mainly due to changes in short term deposits and restricted bank deposits.

-Net cash provided by financing activities was \$15.3 million for the year ended December 31, 2022, compared to \$2.9 million for the year ended December 31, 2021.
-The cash flow from financing activities for the year ended December 31, 2022, resulted from proceeds from the Company's IPO in the amount of \$15.4 million, net of underwriting discounts and commissions and other offering costs of \$1.0 million.
-In addition, the increase is related to the \$1.85 million raised from the private placement first and second closings.
+Net cash provided by financing activities was \$3.8 million for the year ended December 31, 2023, compared to \$15.3 million for the year ended December 31, 2022.
+The cash flow from financing activities for the year ended December 31, 2023, resulted from proceeds from private placements which closed on May and December 2023 in the aggregate amount of \$4.6 million, net of underwriting commissions and other offering costs of \$0.4 million see note 14(d) to the condensed consolidated financial statements.
+The cash flow from financing activities for the year ended December 31, 2022, resulted from proceeds from the Company's IPO in the amount of \$15.4, net of underwriting discounts and other offering costs of \$1.0 million.